France recalls its ambassadors to the United States and Australia for a sub-agreement | ExBulletin

 It was really a stab in the back.
 We have built a relationship of trust with Australia, and that trust has been betrayed, he said.
 This is not done between allies.

-He also compared Biden’s decision to that of his predecessor, Donald Trump, under the Trumps America First doctrine.
+He also compared Bidens’ decision to Trump’s under his America First doctrine.

-Paris raised the issue of the Indo-Pacific strategy during the visit to Paris on June 25 by US Secretary of State Antony Blinken, expressing the importance of its submarine program with Australia, the diplomat said.
+Paris raised the issue of the Indo-Pacific strategy during the visit to Paris on June 25 by US Secretary of State Antony Blinken, expressing the importance of its submarine program with Australia, said the French diplomat.

 We said this was a very important and critical part of our Indo-Pacific strategy for us, he said.
 Blinken met Macron during the visit.

-The French diplomat said Australia had never mentioned to France before its willingness to switch to nuclear-powered submarines, including during a meeting between Macron and Morrison in Paris on June 15.
+The French diplomat said Australia had never communicated to France its willingness to switch to nuclear-powered submarines, most notably during a meeting between Macron and Morrison in Paris on June 15.

 Sources